 Over the decades, we’ve used regression models, Monte Carlo simulations, and more for predicting myriad scenarios.
-Today, with the big data revolution, medical organizations are looking at improving the care of high-need patients with predictive analytics in healthcare.
+Today, with predictive analytics, healthcare organizations are looking at improving the care of high-need patients.

-The advances in information technology have made it possible for predictive tools to capture and analyze data.
-In healthcare, efforts focused on care models for chronically ill and fragile elders blended with analytics can keep patients out of the hospital.
+The advances in information technology have enabled predictive tools to capture and analyze data on a large scale.
+In healthcare, predictive care models for chronically ill and fragile elders is helping patients keep out of the hospital.
 And, that’s powerful!

-With predictive analytics in healthcare, you can look at a plethora of benefits.
+Predictive analytics software can benefit the healthcare sector in many ways.
 The gains include population health management, improved reaction time, and financial success.

-It’s the right time to explore the power of analytics and address the gaps in the patient outcome.
-In this blog, we will explore some challenges and significant use cases.
-Let’s dive in!
+It’s the right time to explore the power of data and analytics and address the gaps in the patient outcome.

 Predictive Analytics in Healthcare: Vital Statistics

-Before we dive in, let’s look at some quick stats.
+Before we start, let’s take look at some quick stats.

 - The Global Healthcare Predictive Analytics Market size is set to reach $7.8 billion by 2025 (Source)